Features Pricing Docs Blog Try Demo Log In Sign Up

 })();

-What this does: takes a URL from the command line arguments, launches headless Chrome, opens the page, waits for it to load, takes a screenshot, saves it to a file.
-Then closes the browser.
+What this does: takes a URL from the command line arguments, launches headless Chrome, opens the page, waits for it to load, takes a screenshot, saves it to a file, then closes the browser.

 Let's test it right away:

-node screenshot.js https://screenshotrun.com test.png
+node screenshot.js https://github.com test.png

 The script works from the terminal.
 Now we need PHP to call it.
-The idea is simple: PHP runs our Node script through shell_exec() like any other console command, and picks up the resulting PNG from disk.
+The idea is simple: PHP runs our Node script through shell_exec() like any other console command, then picks up the resulting PNG from disk.

 First, create a folder where screenshots will go.
 You can put it right inside your PHP project: